 Figure 1.
 Scope of Traditional Service Level Agreement Versus Cisco NX-OS IP SLAs

-Because Cisco NX-OS IP SLAs are accessible using SNMP, it also can be used by performance monitoring applications like CiscoWorks Internetwork Performance Monitor (IPM) and other third-party Cisco partner performance management products.
+Because Cisco NX-OS IP SLAs are accessible using SNMP, it also can be used by performance monitoring applications such as CiscoWorks Internetwork Performance Monitor (IPM) and other third-party, Cisco partner performance management products.